xmamalou/xmamalou/README.md

-Knows how to use Haskell, C/C++ and LaTeX.
+Knows how to use Haskell, C and LaTeX.

 Likes stuff that are weird abstract, like math and physics.